ZonitoRBLX/ZonitoCurves/README.md

 	Notes:

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
-The script does not do it automatically 2# The script **DOESN'T** include a Hitbox right now, however, HitFunction() includes the Projectile.
-Use that to create your own hitbox system.
+The script does not do it automatically 2# The script **DOES** include a hitbox.
+'HitFunction' will be given everything that was hit, use that to your advantage

 ### *CubicCurve2* ###